OutlawTeam/VoxPopuli/README.md

 # VoxPopuli

-Not Open Source , all copyright to outlaw team
+Not Open Source , all rights to outlaw team